 A higher-than-average salary doesn’t make you wealthy because, as the book explains, wealth isn’t strictly dependent on income.
 Although a high income can help you build wealth, it’s possible – even common – to live paycheck-to-paycheck despite earning $75k, $100k, or even $200k each year.

 In The Next Millionaire Next Door, Stanley Fallaw uses current research to shed really fascinating light on the behavior of millionaires.
 These aren’t people who caught a lucky break or inherited an estate; they’re people like you and me who learned to grow their wealth despite earning an average income.
-Many of the studied millionaires were actually teachers who had never earned six figures in their career.
-The median annual income among the millionaires featured in this book was $89,167, not far off from the median income in America of $68,000.
+The median annual income among the millionaires featured in this book was $89,167, not far off from the typical salary of physical therapists.

 So if you’re curious about how you can become the “next millionaire next door” while earning an average income, then this book is an absolute must-read.